simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

 ### Balance report types

+The balance command is quite flexible; here is the full detail on how to control what it reports.
-For more flexible reporting, there are three important option groups:
+There are three important option groups:

 `hledger balance [CALCULATIONTYPE] [ACCUMULATIONTYPE] [VALUATIONTYPE] ...`

-The first two are the most important: calculation type selects the basic calculation to perform for each table cell, while accumulation type says which postings should be included in each cell's calculation.
+The first two are the most important:

+- calculation type selects the basic calculation to perform for each table cell
+- accumulation type says which postings should be included in each cell's calculation

 Typically one or both of these are selected by default, so you don't need to write them explicitly.
+Then

-A valuation type can be added if you want to convert the basic report to value or cost.
+- a valuation type can be added if you want to convert the basic report to value or cost

-**Calculation type:**\
+#### Calculation type

 The basic calculation to perform for each table cell.
 It is one of: